 Transforming lives by providing safe, secure housing for homeless people

-homeless people permanently rehoused
+homeless people rehoused

 tenancy sustainment rate